Weaviate Embedding Store

 int

-Indicates if the Redis server managed by Quarkus Dev Services is shared.
+Indicates if the Weaviate server managed by Quarkus Dev Services is shared.
 When shared, Quarkus looks for running containers using label-based service discovery.
 If a matching container is found, it is used, and so a second one is not started.
-Otherwise, Dev Services for Redis starts a new container.
+Otherwise, Dev Services for Weaviate starts a new container.

 The discovery uses the quarkus-dev-service-weaviate label.
 The value is configured using the service-name property.